Precompactness notions in Kaplansky--Hilbert modules and extensions with discrete spectrum

 Let us make some remarks concerning originality.
 As mentioned above, the equality of compact extensions and extensions of discrete spectrum (in Corollary \ref{cpe.c.cpds}) is classical under the usual assumptions in standard ergodic theory.
 In the framework of ``abstract'' measure-preserving systems---and hence without restrictions on the underlying probability space nor on the acting group--- it has been proved by Jamneshan in \cite[Theorem 4.1]{Jam2023}.
 Moreover, also the connections to notions from conditional set theory and Boolean-valued analysis have been pointed out at several occasions in Jamneshan's work, see \cite[Remarks 3,5, 4.3, 4.5, 4.7, and 6.4]{Jam2023}.

 Our contribution in this article regards less the results itself but rather the theoretical framework to obtain them.
-It lies emphasis on the purely functional-analytic essence of (the largest part) of the results and is another step towards explaining how the plethora of concepts/results for extensions appearing in the ergodic theoretic literature can be stated/proved in purely functional-analytic terms.
+It emphasizes on the purely functional-analytic essence of (the largest part) of the results and is another step towards explaining how the plethora of concepts/results for extensions appearing in the ergodic theoretic literature can be stated/proved in purely functional-analytic terms.
 Where in the usual approach to extensions of measure--preserving systems arguments are motivated by {\em analogies} with classical concepts or results from Banach or Hilbert space theory, we show that there is a purely functional-analytic theory that renders the results actual {\em generalizations}.

-We also hope that our work (together with \cite{EHK2024} and the upcoming article \cite{HaaKre25pre} on Furstenberg's main theorem) makes the powerful Furstenberg--Zimmer theory more accessible, in particular for readers with a functional-analytic background.
+We also hope that our work (together with \cite{EHK2024} and the upcoming article \cite{HaaKrepre} on Furstenberg's main theorem) will make the powerful Furstenberg--Zimmer theory more accessible, in particular for readers with a functional-analytic background.